Evolving traversable wormholes satisfying the energy conditions in the presence of pole dark energy: Introduction

-{\bf {\em Introduction.}} General relativistic traversable wormholes as cosmic compact objects, and theoretically engineered as hypothetical short-cuts in spacetime \cite{MTwormhole,Morris:1988tu}, are threaded and sustained by exotic matter, which is a fluid that violates the null energy condition (NEC).
-While the static and spherically symmetric solutions were extensively explored in the literature \cite{Visser:1995cc,Lobo:2017oab}, evolving wormholes under the effect of cosmic fluids, such as dark energy and radiation fields, are a relatively outstanding interesting topic.
-One way to study this subject is to embed a wormhole in a Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric, which permits the geometry to evolve in a cosmological background \cite {Roman:1992xj,9710026,0608003,0905.3882,0905.4116,bordriazi2011,sajriazi2011,1307.4122,1612.05077, 1406.5703,Cataldo:2008pm,Cataldo:2008ku,Cataldo:2012pw,Harada:2007tj,Maeda:2007tk,Maeda:2009tk}.
+General relativistic traversable wormholes as cosmic compact objects, and theoretically engineered as hypothetical short-cuts in spacetime \cite{MTwormhole,Morris:1988tu}, are threaded and sustained by exotic matter, which is a fluid that violates the null energy condition (NEC).
+While an extensive variety of wormhole structures have been explored in the contexts of general relativity and its alternative theories from different aspects \cite{Visser:1995cc,Lobo:2017oab,Antoniou:2019awm, Tangphati:2019pxh, Papantonopoulos:2019ugr, Godani:2019kgy, Banerjee:2020uyi, Fayyaz:2020jzh, Restuccia:2020wls, Korolev:2020ohi,Lazov:2017tjs,Savelova:2019lye, Bak:2019nnu, Xu:2020wfm, Jusufi:2020rpw, Berry:2020tky, Fallows:2020ugr, Maldacena:2020sxe}, evolving wormholes under the effect of cosmic fluids, such as dark energy and radiation fields, are a relatively outstanding interesting topic.
+One way to study this subject is to embed a wormhole in a Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric, which permits the geometry to evolve in a cosmological background \cite{Roman:1992xj,9710026,0608003,0905.3882,0905.4116,bordriazi2011,sajriazi2011,1307.4122,1612.05077, 1406.5703,Cataldo:2008pm,Cataldo:2008ku,Cataldo:2012pw,Harada:2007tj,Maeda:2007tk,Maeda:2009tk}.
 A further advantage of these evolving wormholes, as compared to their static counterparts, is their ability to satisfy the energy conditions in arbitrary finite intervals of time \cite{ec0,ec1}.

 The line element of an evolving wormhole, used throughout this work, is given by